SModelS/smodels/docs/manual/source/RunningSModelS.rst

-For users more familiar with Python and the SModelS basics, an example code :ref:`Example.py <exampleCode>` is provided showing how to access the main SModelS functionalities: :ref:`decomposition <Decomposition>`, the |database|
-and :ref:`computation of theory predictions <TheoryPredictions>`.
+For users more familiar with Python and the SModelS basics, an example code :ref:`Example.py <exampleCode>` is provided showing how to access the main SModelS functionalities: :ref:`decomposition <Decomposition>`, the |database|, :ref:`computation of theory predictions <TheoryPredictions>` and :ref:`limits <confrontPredictions>`.

 The command-line tool (:ref:`runSModelS.py <runSModelS>`) and the example Python code (:ref:`Example.py <exampleCode>`) are described below.

-.. note:: For non-MSSM (incl. non-SUSY) input models the user needs to write their own *model.py*
+.. note:: For non-MSSM (incl. non-SUSY) input models the user needs to provide information
-          and specify which BSM particles are even or odd under the assumed Z\ :sub:`2` symmetry (see :ref:`adding new particles <newParticles>`).
-          From version 1.2.0 onwards it is also necessary to define the BSM particle quantum numbers in the same file [#]_.
+          about the new BSM states appearing in the input file.
+From version 2.0 onwards a SLHA file with QNUMBER blocks for the BSM states can be used to define the model.
+          The user can also write their own python module (*model.py*) with the BSM particle definitions (see :ref:`Basic Input <basicInput>`) [#]_.